brendisurfs/midnight-market/README.md

 ## an NFT marketplace, for all you midnight folks.

+#### word of caution: if you test this, make sure you import a new account into your Metamask wallet from Hardhat.
+Dont use your main account.

 This is a long term project I am working on.
 It is a demo concept for an NFT marketplace, that integrates some really fun technology and concepts.
 I will be adding support for real business interactions, with the end goal being a fully functioning, whitelist only NFT market.